rbuurma/vic-sem-2019/VicSemSyllabus2019.md

 + Henry Wheatley, from What is an Index? (skim)

 + discussion and outline: Sagnik
-+ close reading: Laura
++ close reading: Laura, Sagnik
 + criticism summary: Hali
-+ seminar paper: Keton, Sagnik
++ seminar paper: Keton
 + break: